centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/acceptance-guide.md

 ### Check the constraints

-If a failover has occurred at some point, there may be some leftover `Location Constraints`.
+If a failover has occurred at some point, there may be some leftover location constraints.
 Run the following command:

 ```bash
 pcs constraint